 Frequently Asked Questions for the Emergency Allotment of SNAP Benefits

-Answers to many commonly asked questions about the Supplemental Emergency Allotment (EA) of Supplemental Nutrition Assistance Program (SNAP) Benefits.
+Answers to many frequently asked questions about the supplemental Emergency Allotment (EA) of Supplemental Nutrition Assistance Program (SNAP) benefits.

 - What are supplemental EA SNAP benefits?